Updated October 16, 2020

 4. Who is eligible for Economic Impact Payments?

-Valid social security numbers are required for both spouses if married filing jointly (only one is required for military spouses) and children.
+2. Taxpayer Identification Number (TIN): Valid social security numbers are required for both spouses if married filing jointly (only one is required for military spouses) and children.
 An Adoption Taxpayer Identification Number (ATIN) is also acceptable for children.
 If a child has an Individual Taxpayer Identification Number (ITIN), the family can still get the payment, but not the additional $500 for the child.
 If one spouse has an ITIN, the family is ineligible for the payment if filing a joint return.
+Children must be under 17 to qualify for the additional payment.

 5. Can someone who is incarcerated get an Economic Impact Payment?